iamljw/egg-coding/README.md

-# egg-curd
+# egg-coding
-Easily build CURD code for egg
+Code generator for egg